Haolab-BIG/ChIP-CUTTag-CUTRUN-Processing-Pipeline/README.md

       - `--binSize`:      Number of binsize to use (optional, default: 10)
       - `--g`:            specise from macs3: hs (human); mm (mouse); ce (C. elegans); dm (Drosophila melanogaster); ...

+Call peaks for each sample without a control.
+Set to yes if --comparisonInfor is not provided, or optionally yes even when --comparisonInfor is provided.